zaynabreza/DataScienceGroup13/README.md

 Welcome to the QuestSecure repository! 🚀 This assistant is designed to automate the filling of questionnaires efficiently and securely.

-## Description
+##  📖 Description

-QuestSecure is a tool that simplifies the process of handling questionnaires by automatically filling them out based on a given input.
-This repository contains all the necessary files to set up and run QuestSecure.
+QuestSecure simplifies the handling of security questionnaires by:

+- **Automated Filling**: Uses a Retrieval-Augmented Generation (RAG) system, built on a knowledge base of internal policies.
+- **Enhanced Security**: Ensures the security of data by performing all processing and language model computations on the local hardware.
+- **Ease of Setup**: Provides all necessary files and detailed instructions for a quick start.

-## Installation
+## 🛠️ Installation

 Before running the application, you need to set up your environment.
 Here's how you can do it:

 ### Step 1: Clone the Repository

 Start by cloning this repository to your local machine: